fgindraud/localshare/Readme.md

 	- *Avahi* should be configured to resolve `.local` hostnames (https://wiki.archlinux.org/index.php/avahi#Hostname_resolution)
 	- *Bonjour* API compatibility layer should be installed (`avahi-compat-libdns_sd`)
 * Mac:
-	- **Not tested**
-	- Should not need any specific setup as Bonjour is native to Mac
+	- Bonjour is native to Mac, no library required
 * Windows:
 	- **Not tested**
 	- Support through *mDNSResponder* (Bonjour Windows service, provided by apple)